-Agave parryi, also known as Parry’s Agave or Century Plant, is a compact, freely-suckering rosette-forming succulent that is known for its broad, short gray leaves and prominent brown terminal spines.
+Agave parryi, also known as Parry’s Agave, is a compact, freely-suckering rosette-forming succulent that is known for its broad, short gray leaves and prominent brown terminal spines.
 This guide will explore the various aspects of Agave parryi, including its physical characteristics, cultural significance, and cultivation requirements.

 Individual plants are 18 inches to 2 feet tall by 2 to 3 ft. wide.
 Agave parryi is native to North and Central America, and is hardy to around 10° F.